AlexandrKolesnikov/react-boilerplate/README.md

 ## Code Quality Guards

 #### [TypeScript](http://www.typescriptlang.org)
-It's a typed superset of JavaScript that compiles to plain JavaScript.
 Types help to build a more scalable, readable and stable application with an increase of developer productivity and potential time-saving.

 #### [ESLint](https://eslint.org)